Extended digital risks to children increase importance of nursery school GDPR data compliance

 Learn to avoid FERPA violations

 One of the biggest risks of GDPR violations occurs when data is shared with third parties.
-Complete our enquiry form to find out about Facit’s video redaction and document redaction tools that enable nurseries and schools to manage privacy compliance by automatically removing personal data prior to releasing information.
+Complete our enquiry form to find out about Facit’s compliance tools for education which enable nurseries and schools to manage privacy compliance by automatically removing personal data prior to releasing information.